The Eight Types And Four Waves Of Feminism.

 The political program is correspondingly radical.
 Consciousness-raising was a key early practice: women speaking together about their own experiences to reveal the systemic patterns behind what had been treated as personal or private problems.
 The demand is not access or representation but dismantling.
 Women-only spaces are not a retreat but a necessity, both for safety and for developing analysis and solidarity outside of male-dominated frameworks.

 Internally, radical feminism has a significant fault line.
-One tendency holds that male dominance is rooted in biology, that male aggression and domination are expressions of something intrinsic to male sex, which produces political positions ranging from separatism to the view that men cannot be allies.
-The other tendency holds that patriarchy is a social construction that men are socialized into and that benefit from, but that this does not make it inevitable or men incorrigible.
-The two tendencies agree on the analysis of how patriarchy operates but disagree on its ultimate source, which has real political consequences.
+One tendency holds that male dominance is rooted in biology, producing political positions ranging from separatism to the view that men cannot be allies.
+The other tendency holds that patriarchy is a social construction that men are socialized into and benefit from, but that this does not make it inevitable or men incorrigible.
+The two tendencies agree on the analysis of how patriarchy operates but disagree on its ultimate source, which has real political consequences for whether any coalition with men is possible or desirable.

 CULTURAL FEMINISM